Digitisation and healthcare: steps for ensuring equity of access to resources for better health

 In our recent Digital Futures For Good conversation, panellists emphasised the need for inclusive service design in healthcare (and beyond), recommending that digital exclusion is embedded in equality needs assessments for new services.

-Panellists also talked of the importance of maintaining choice around how people access health services, to be able to meet diverse needs.
+Panellist Dr. Minal Bakhai of NHS England, and practising GP, talked of the NHS commitment to maintaining choice around how people access health services and the importance of providing different channels for access to care, and ensuring parity between these, for meeting diverse needs.
 Katie Dowson, Director of Digital for South Yorkshire Integrated Care Board, stressed that we “need to really understand our local population, and not have a one-size-fits all approach”.

 Good Things Foundation and the NHS have developed a framework for inclusive health service design, providing practical suggestions to avoid additional barriers for the digitally excluded.